Yoga for Weight Training: Boost Strength & Speed Recovery

 What’s the best yoga for lifters?

 I’m a fan of Vinyasa for warm-ups and Hatha for slow stretches.
-They hit tight hips and shoulders, making my lifts feel smoother and stronger.
+They hit tight hips and shoulders, helping lifts feel smoother and more controlled.

 Can yoga build muscle?